merriammassey/password-generator/README.md

 ## Purpose
 To build an application that:
 * generates a random password based on user-selected criteria,
-* runs in the browser and features dynamically updated HTML and CSS powered  JavaScript,
+* runs in the browser,
+* features dynamically updated HTML and CSS powered JavaScript,
 * features a clean and polished user interface, and
 * is responsive, adapting to multiple screen sizes.